 As information and statistics keep flowing regarding the recent earthquake in Nepal, many of us are wondering what we can do to help.
 The good news is, you can make a difference simply by using technology that you probably already do every day!
 Technology has created many unique ways to help out in disaster relief – from monetary donations to donated phone/text usage and advanced drone technology.
 Here are some of the technology companies that are extending help to those who are in desperate need (listed alphabetically), as well as ways you can get involved.

 Apple has made it incredibly easy for users to donate to the American Red Cross.
 With just one click in the iTunes Store, you can donate money from the credit card you have on file with Apple. http://www.apple.com/

 Not only has Facebook committed to matching every dollar donated up to $2M to go to the International Medical Corps., but it also has a feature called Safety Check.
 This allows users in the affected area to inform family and friends that they are safe.
-Additionally, it can be used to check the status people you know in the area.
+Additionally, it can be used to check the status of people you know in the area.
 Facebook also allows you to donate directly from your news feed.
-More information of Safety Check: https://newsroom.fb.com/news/2014/10/introducing-safety-check/.
+More information on Safety Check: https://newsroom.fb.com/news/2014/10/introducing-safety-check/.
 To donate: https://www.facebook.com/nepalearthquakesupport

 If you know of any other tech companies that are helping out that are not listed here, please feel free to list them in the comments!